Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Methods

-\subsection{Step 3.
+\subsection{Step 2.
 Estimating preparedness-adjusted enrollment disparities}

-Given the estimates of academic preparedness for each student calculated in Step 2, we can estimate preparedness-adjusted disparities across race groups via a logistic regression model \cite{jung-et-al2019}, which we call a \enquote{preparedness-adjusted} regression.
+Given the estimates of academic preparedness for each student calculated in Step 1, we estimate preparedness-adjusted disparities across race groups via a logistic regression model \cite{jung-et-al2019}, which we call a \enquote{preparedness-adjusted} regression.

 This statistical model estimates the probability that a student enrolls in the advanced course, adjusting for student race, academic preparedness, and---because advanced enrollment might depend on school-level characteristics~\cite{lucas2007race, kelly2009black}---an indicator for the school the student attends.
-Formally, this model can be written as follows: